Typography of Apple Inc.: Keyboards

 Univers was first used as the keyboard font of the Apple IIc.

 Apple's keyboards were long labeled with Univers 48 (Condensed Light Oblique), a design choice by Apple's industrial design partner, Frog Design.
 This began in 1984 with the Apple IIc, which had tilted front-panel buttons to match the inclination of the lettering.

-Univers was eventually replaced on Apple's keyboards by VAG Rounded, which was used on all iBook models, PowerBooks introduced after 2003, and MacBooks, MacBooks Pro, MacBooks Air, and Apple Keyboards from August 2007 until early 2015.
+Univers was eventually replaced on Apple's keyboards by VAG Rounded, which was used on all iBook models, PowerBooks introduced after 2003, and MacBooks, MacBook Pros, MacBook Airs, and Apple Keyboards from August 2007 until early 2015.
 The font was developed by Sedley Place Ltd. for German car manufacturer Volkswagen and was used in much of their marketing materials.

 On March 9, 2015, Apple introduced a new generation of MacBook that utilizes the Apple designed San Francisco typeface.